How the Tenner Challenge works

 Entering a Competition

-Once the Challenge starts all competitions will be open for submissions, so entries can be uploaded whenever they are ready.
+When the Challenge begins all Tenner competitions will be open for submissions, entries can be uploaded whenever they are ready.

-Each entry will need to be submitted in a certain file format – full details of file formats, upload instructions and judging criteria will be available once you are registered for the Challenge.
+Full details of file formats, upload instructions and judging criteria will be available online in resources for the Challenge.